 Exhibition curators and designers: Graham Crist, RMIT School of Architecture and Urban Design; John Doyle, RMIT School of Architecture and Urban Design, Atelier Bow-Wow (Japan) and Taishin Shiozaki Laboratory (Japan).

-Super Tight is presented by RMIT Design Hub Gallery.
+Super Tight is presented by RMIT Design Hub Gallery and is supported by Open House Melbourne.
 Image courtesy of Taishin Shiozaki Laboratory, Tokyo.